dealroom/data-cloud-run-auth/README.md

     └── main.py
     ```

-    where `service_2/` would be a service with more complicated logic and/or many endpoints, while `service_1.py` would be a much simpler service and its contents could be:
+    where `service_2/` would be a service that has a more complicated logic and/or many endpoints, while `service_1.py` would be a simpler service.
+The contents of this latter could be:

     ```python
     """
-    Service 1 has two endpoints, "/1" and "/2".
+    Service 1 has two endpoints: "/1" and "/2".
 They are both GET endpoints. "/1" returns a string. "/2" returns a JSON object.

     We implement each call to these endpoints as functions that return the data we get.
-We also use these functions to handle exceptions, bad status codes, bad data, etc.
+Inside these functions we also handle exceptions, bad status codes, bad data, etc.
     """
     from dealroom_cloud_run_auth import create_session